KnowledgeBoat Logo

 (a) The causes of air pollution are:

-1. Natural process like volcanic eruptions, crop pollination etc.
+1. Natural processes like volcanic eruptions and crop pollination.

 2. Burning of fuels and fibres.